immuni-app/immuni-documentation/Technology.md

 Periodically, the Mobile Client sends Operational Info (together with the user’s Province of Domicile) to the Analytics Service.
 This information is critical for the National Healthcare Service to operate Immuni effectively, thereby maximising the containment of the epidemic and patient care, as explained in the [High-Level Description](/README.md).

-We devised a system to allow the Mobile Client to upload such data without requiring any sort of user authentication (including phone number or email address verification), user identifiers, or device identifiers.
+We devised a system to allow the Mobile Client to upload such data without requiring the user to authenticate in any way (including through the verification of a phone number or email address).
 At the same time, the system protects the integrity of the data from large-scale pollution caused by attackers sending fake data.
 The system does not work for all devices—the server will discard untrustworthy data.
-We will share the relevant documentation soon.
+Details can be found in [Privacy-Preserving Analytics](/Privacy-Preserving%20Analytics.md).

 The Mobile Client periodically generates dummy traffic to mitigate the risk that information about the user (chiefly whether a Risky Exposure was detected) may be inferred by an attacker through traffic analysis.
 Details can be found in [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).